michiard/CLOUDS-LAB/labs/pig-lab/README.md

 # Hadoop Pig Laboratory

-This laboratory is dedicated to Hadoop Pig and consists of a series of exercises: some of them somewhat mimic those in the MapReduce laboratory, others are inspired by "real-world" problems.
+This lab is dedicated to Hadoop Pig and consists of a series of exercises: some of them somewhat mimic those in the MapReduce lab, others are inspired by "real-world" problems.
 There are two main goals for this laboratory:
 * The first is to gain familiarity with the Pig Latin language to analyze data in many different ways.
-In other words, to focus on "what to do" with your big data: to perform some statistics, to mine out useful information, or to implement some simple algorithms, etc...
-This is a typical work for a "data scientist".
+In other words, to focus on "what to do" with your data: to perform some simple statistics, to mine useful information, or to implement some simple algorithms.
-* The second is to understand the details of Hadoop Pig internals by inspecting the process of turning a Pig Latin script into a runnable, optimized underlying implementation in MapReduce.
-This means that students should examine what the Pig compiler generates from a Pig Latin script (using explain command), and reason about Hadoop Job performance by analyzing Hadoop logs and statistics.
+* The second is to understand the details of Hadoop Pig internals by inspecting the process of turning a Pig Latin script into a runnable, optimized, underlying implementation in MapReduce.
+This means that you should examine what the Pig compiler generates from a Pig Latin script, and reason about Hadoop Job performance by analyzing Hadoop logs and statistics.

+### Useful tools for "debugging":
+* **DESCRIBE** relation: this is very useful to understand the schema applied to each relation.
+Note that understanding schema propagation in Pig requires some time.
+* **DUMP** relation: this command is similar to the STORE command, except that it outputs on stdout the selected relation.
+* **ILLUSTRATE** relation: this command is useful to get a sample of the data in a relation.
-The EXPLAIN command can generate .dot files that illustrate the DAG (directed acyclic graph) of the MapReduce jobs produced by Pig, and can be visualized by some graph-chart tools, such as GraphViz.
+* **EXPLAIN** generates (.dot) files that illustrate the DAG (directed acyclic graph) of the MapReduce jobs produced by Pig, and can be visualized by some graph-chart tools, such as GraphViz.
 This is very useful to grab an idea of what is going on under the hood.
 For those who are geek enough and want to play with some cool project, it is suggested to have a look at Twitter Ambrose (https://github.com/twitter/ambrose).

 ### Additional documentation for the laboratory
 The underlying assumption is that students taking part to this laboratory are familiar with MapReduce and Pig/Pig Latin.
 Additional documentation that is useful for the exercises is available here: http://pig.apache.org/docs/r0.11.0/.
 Note that we will use Hadoop Pig 0.11.0, included in the Cloudera distribution of Hadoop, CDH 4.4.0.

 ## Exercises and Rules
 The general rule when using a real cluster is the following:
 * First work locally: pig -x local: you can use both the interactive shell or directly work on pig scripts, to operate on data residing in the local filesystem
-* Then submit job to the cluster: pig -x mapreduce NOTE : remember that a script that works locally may require some minor modifications when submitted to the Hadoop cluster.
+* Then, submit job to the cluster: pig -x mapreduce. **NOTE**: remember that a script that works locally may require some minor modifications when submitted to the Hadoop cluster.
 For example, you may want to explicitly set the degree of parallelism for the "reduce" phase, using the PARALLEL clause.
-* If you're using the virtual machine prepared for the class, note that, each VM has its own pseudo-local installation of Hadoop, so you do not strictly need to use the “local” pig environment.

 ## Exercise 1:: Word Count